Code-Institute-Submissions/IFDMSP-A/README.md

 From my git-hub, copy the clone link found by clicking on the button below

-Currently my application is hosted on GitHub Pages .
-However the software files can be hosted on a production server of your choice.
+Currently, my application is hosted on GitHub Pages.
+However, the software files can be hosted on a production server of your choice.

 Production Hosting
 The file structure of the project is in a standard tree flow format.